USE CASES

 Problem to solve

-Determine whether the operating environment is entering a sustained disruption-risk stability pattern, identify which domains are driving that risk, and ensure mitigation decisions are proportional, timely, and justified by evidence rather than isolated headlines.
+Determine whether the operating environment is entering a sustained disruption-risk pattern, identify which domains are driving that risk, and ensure mitigation decisions are timely, proportional, and justified by evidence rather than isolated headlines.

 Common failure modes

-• Failing to detect spillover from economy into society and governance
+• Missing spillover from economic pressure into society and governance risk.

 Talosai in Practice

-A logistics team can use Talosai as a disruption-risk measurement and interpretation system, updated continuously and reviewed on a weekly cadence.
-The team can monitor domain stability signals tied to real logistics failure modes, validate confidence using evidence diagnostics, then pair dashboards with decision-grade, contextual analysis that explains what is changing, why it matters, and what actions it informs.
-This workflow supports disciplined triggers tied to Watch and Stress thresholds for the most logistics-relevant domains.
+Talosai functions as a disruption-risk measurement and interpretation system.
+Logistics teams can monitor country-level risk signals tied to real supply-chain failure modes, validate signal confidence, and pair dashboards with contextual analysis that explains what is changing, why it matters, and what decisions it informs.

 Step 1

-Map logistics risk to Talosai stability domains: Society for protests and labor unrest, Economy for cost pressure and wage disputes, Governance for regulatory friction and border process volatility, and National Defense for security incidents affecting corridors.
-Document which decisions each domain can impact, for example carrier capacity, customs clearance, or supplier reliability.
+Map operational risk to Talosai domains: Society for protests and labor unrest, Economy for cost pressure and wage disputes, Governance for regulatory friction, and National Defense for security incidents affecting corridors.

 Step 2